tryscer/flock/flock-music.md

 ​	Tim is rolling into view, checking out his reflection in the gilded, bulb-studded mirrors.
 As a mature man he forewent the horse in favor of a carriage.
 His manliness is challenged by the Bear-gineer he's holding.
 ​	“Have you seen that guitarist?" he says. "​I mean did you hear what she *did* with that *guitar*?"
 ​	"What show did you guys go and see?" asks the child riding the fading yellow horse behind Tim's carriage.
 ​	"It was the best show ever, man," Tim tells him.
-"They're called the Steam Pillars and they were on fire."
+"They're called the Steam Pillars.
+They were on fire."
 The kid is about ten or twelve and obviously dressed by his mother for a special occasion: pressed striped shirt and Sunday shoes.
 He has thick glasses on.
 ​	”You'll see other shows!” says Cindy as she reappears.
 Her golden hair bobs gently around her shoulders.
 ​	"How?"
 I say, bitterly.
 "Who will come with me?"
 ​	"I'll come with you!" says the kid.
 "My name is Bernie."